mrhassansaif/MakkahMasjid-Admin/README.md

+# Makkah Masjid Admin Portal

+This repository contains the administrative portal for the Makkah Masjid mobile app.
+The admin portal is built using Vite and React to provide a fast and efficient development environment.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.